aliabbas299792/network_server/README.md

   - The client was closed, deal with cleanup

 # Todo
-- fix POSTing multipart data, fix extract files thing
-  1. do this by fixing test.cpp
 - potentially fix ranges send
 - add in TLS support
 - The network server should be able to load in the `event_manager` library dynamically, instantiate it, start it, and replace an older version with a newer version.